Kiyoshika/inverse-exponential/README.md

 ## Warnings
 * When fitting your data, the lower and upper bounds are determined by the min/max of the data; this will severely impact the results if you have very low/high extremes.
 It's recommended to treat your data and ensure the sample you're fitting is a "natural"-looking exponentially ascending shape.

-* Drawing samples (with `rvs()`) is very slow when exceeding ~1000 samples.
-It's currently using optimization and numerical integration to evaluate the inverse CDF each time you want to draw a sample.
-In the future this may be improved if required.

 ## Example Data
 This is an example of exponentially ascending data on the interval `[600, 800]`